Lavinia Valbonesi: 2023 general election

 In the weeks leading to the run-off election, supporters of Noboa began promoting the idea of Valbonesi becoming first lady rather than her husband becoming president.
 Her Guayaquil-based restaurant Green Deli, began selling the 'First Lady Smoothie' before the run-off election.

 On 15 October 2023, Noboa was elected president, making Valbonesi the first lady-designate of the country.
 She is the country's youngest First Lady, having become so at the age of 25.

 Tenure

 Valbonesi became first lady of Ecuador when her husband was inaugurated president on 23 November 2023.
-She has said that one of her first initiatives as first lady is to provide assistance to single mothers in the country.
+She has said that one of her first initiatives as first lady was to provide assistance to single mothers.
+Within two weeks she was given planning permission to build on land that she owned by Environment Minister Sade Fritschi.